steve-allam/resource-name-permissions/README.md

     Note that `**` is only valid when preceded and followed by a `/`, `:` or at the start of the permission.
 A normal wildcard `*` can be used anywhere within an identifier string.

 2. **Privileges**.

     Privileges specify which operations are allowed on a resource.
-You can either specify these as a comma-separated set of names, a bitmask, or a combination thereof (e.g. `create,read,update,delete`, `15` and `crud` are equivalent).
+You can either specify these as a comma-separated set of names, a bitmask, or a combination thereof (e.g. `create,read,update,delete`, `15` and `crud` are all equivalent).
 Privileges are fully customizable.

     The privileges configured by default are: